What Foods Contain Gluten?

 - Grain based spirits (many claim that distillation removes gluten…Gluten Free Society recommends avoidance regardless)

 Non Edible Items That May Contain Gluten (Read Your Labels)-

 - Pet Food

 - Medications & Vitamins

 Research has identified that gluten from mother’s milk passes into the dairy of humans.
 A majority of gluten sensitive individuals do not tolerate milk or dairy based foods.
 The staple diet for commercial dairy cows is grain.
 Whether or not glutens from feeding cows grain crosses into dairy is still in question and has not been adequately studied.
+Some research shows that dairy can be very problematic to those who already have gastrointestinal inflammation.
+Additionally, some research shows that processed dairy (using the enzyme microbial transglutaminase) actually triggers a gluten-like reaction in those with gluten sensitivity.
 That being said, common sense of the obvious should supersede the decision to use dairy.
-Gluten Free Society recommends only dairy that comes directly from pasture fed cows if any at all.
+Gluten Free Society recommends avoiding dairy for at least 6 months.
+Beyond this, it is recommended that any dairy in the diet comes directly from pasture fed cows if any at all.
 For more in depth information on this topic, please listen to the following 2 part interview between Dr. Peter Osborne and Dr. Rodney Ford: